apnordin/06-Weather-Dashboard/README.md

 ## Attempted to create a for-loop using [i] to create multiple localstorage spots for citySearch

+## Was receiving an error: "The page was loaded over HTTPS but requested an insecure XMLHttpRequest endpoint, this content should be served over HTTPS.
+In order to get the app to show in-browser, I had to allow this site on my Insecure Content setting in Google Chrome

 # 06 Server-Side APIs: Weather Dashboard